 Don’t overtax your willpower

-Some experts believe that we shouldn’t overwhelm our willpower and self-discipline by attempting to make too many lifestyle changes at once.
-Certainly, I’m sure we’ve all had friends who’ve tried to quit smoking, lose weight and get fit all at once and who’ve failed.
-Far better to start exercising your willpower in the way that you would start exercising your muscles — carefully and with small challenges — that way you can gradually develop inner strength.
+Some experts suggest that we shouldn’t overload our willpower and self-discipline by trying to make too many lifestyle changes simultaneously.
+We’ve all seen friends attempt to quit smoking, lose weight, and get fit all at once, only to struggle.
+It’s much better to build your willpower like you would your muscles — gradually and with small challenges — so you can develop inner strength over time.

 Record your progress

-Find a workout mate or a buddy to quit smoking or lose weight with.
-You’re more likely to keep a workout date if you’re doing the activity with a friend, or you’re a member of a club.
+Find a workout buddy or a partner to quit smoking with.
+You’re more likely to stick to your plans if you’re doing the activity with a friend or if you’re part of a community.

-Website forums, health and fitness apps and social media can be a useful way of meeting someone with the same goal, who you can swap encouragement and tips with.
-Many quit smoking websites offer programmes with regular email newsletters or inspirational text messages to help keep you on track.
-For weight loss, there are many online programmes, and also clubs that meet in person, that provide support and inspiration to help ease your journey towards your goal.
+Health and fitness apps and social media can also connect you with others who share your goals.
+Many quit-smoking websites offer programs with regular newsletters or inspirational messages to keep you motivated.
+For weight loss, there are many online programs, and also clubs that meet in person, that provide support and inspiration to help ease your journey towards your goal.